-HQ ARRC CELEBRATES 25/200
+HQ ARRC celebrates 25/200

-INNSWORTH, UK – Headquarters Allied Rapid Reaction Corps (HQ ARRC) held a celebration here 11 May marking the 25th anniversary of its inauguration as well as marking more than 200 years since the formation of the 1st British Corps whom the ARRC traces its lineage through, hence the ‘25/200’ moniker.
+INNSWORTH, United Kingdom – Headquarters Allied Rapid Reaction Corps (HQ ARRC) held a celebration here 11 May marking the 25th anniversary of its inauguration as well as marking more than 200 years since the formation of the 1st British Corps whom the ARRC traces its lineage through, hence the ‘25/200’ moniker.

 The celebration itself featured a coming together of current and former multinational ARRC personnel at the Imjin Barracks Officers’ Mess who partook in a formal dinner while entertainment was provided by The Rifles regimental band.